Startup Firm Faira Promises More than it Delivers

 Except They Aren’t.
 Seller Pays a Half Percent

 Whoa.
-Wait.
-What was that last part again???
+That was hard to understand — but what was that last part again???

 “The actual purchase price of the property is 99.5% of the agreed offer between the Buyers and the Sellers.”